makersacademy/news-summary-challenge/README.md

 ## Instructions

 Simply open `index.html` and watch the 'magic' happen.
-You can click on a healine to be taken to the aritcle on the Guardian website.
+You can click on a headline to be taken to the article on the Guardian website.

 ## User Stories